 Strategically, marketing homes for the rising price curve works well, until it doesn’t.
 At about the beginning of the third quarter in 2018 Bozeman home prices began to cool off.
 The overpriced homes sat on the market for a long time.
 Bozeman Realtors and sellers had to consider the actual price of homes recently sold and not the trending curve.

 At the same time, the real estate market had already begun to cool down in several other regional markets including San Francisco, Portland, and Seattle.
 The rising trend of inflation that had worked its way west began to cool home prices accordingly.
 Buyers were no longer ready, willing, or able to pay the asking price.
-The market flattened, and while it does remain a seller’s market, the trend is now pointing neutral.
+The market flattened, and while it does remain a seller’s market, the trend is now pointing increasingly higher.

 Some data originates from Big Sky Country MLS, a subsidiary of the Gallatin Association of REALTORS®.
 InfoSparks